 So, in my opinion, 4 days would be sufficient if you want to relax and even hike a little around Tosh.
 If you have more days, then you can cover many other beautiful places in Parvati Valley.

 Is it Safe to Visit Tosh Village?

 It’s very safe for Backpackers, solo travellers to visit Tosh.
-The entire Himachal is pretty much safe for everyone irrespective of the gender and lots of people do travel, solo.
+The entire Himachal is pretty much safe for everyone irrespective of gender and lots of people do travel, solo.